kodekloudhub/community-faq/README.md

 ### Issues with launching the exam

 Please read the [PSI Bridge FAQ](https://helpdesk.psionline.com/hc/en-gb/sections/360013179931-PSI-Bridge-FAQ) BEFORE you appear for the exam so you know what kind of setup issues you may face.

+### What happens if there are issues during the exam?

+No infrastructure is perfect!
+Be that KodeKloud labs, killer.sh or the exam environment.
+There may be issues that cause the exam to slow down or even disconnect in the middle of your session.
+Some issues are beyond the control of the environment provider (KodeKloud, PSI, etc), and include but probably not limited to:

+* Issue with your own broadband provider.
+* Issue with some third party network provider on the route between your own broadband provider and PSI's exam environment.
+This would add latency (lagging) or disconnects.
+* The route between your location and the nearest cloud region has many hops or has slow sections (again adds latency).
+Doesn't matter how fast your own broadband provider is.
+If the route goes through a slow section, then that is the maximum speed you will attain.
+Think traffic jam - having a Ferrari won't get you through it any faster!
+* Issue within the cloud provider used by PSI (AWS, GCP, Azure - don't know which they actually do use).
+* Issue with PSI themselves.

+The first two and to a certain extent the third are more likely if you live in, or the route crosses countries with poorly maintained infrastructure or political instability.
+What I'm getting at is it is not *always* PSI's fault!
+If you are still connected to the proctor, then they will generally try to help but it is not always successful.
+In the event that your exam finishes incomplete due to technical issues, you must [raise a ticket with Linux Foundation](https://trainingsupport.linuxfoundation.org/) explaining clearly what happened.
+In most cases they will credit your exam back to you.

 ### If I fail, how soon can I schedule a retake?